Graduate Catalog • 2012-2013

 HIPAA and FERPA /Confidentiality Statement

-The Health Insurance Portability and Accountability Act (HIPAA) dictate how the interns deal with patient, client, residents’ confidentiality.
+The Health Insurance Portability and Accountability Act (HIPAA) dictates how the interns deal with patients', clients', and residents’ confidentiality.
 HIPAA applies to Protected Health Information that is individually identifiable health information.
 Each facility may require the intern to attend an in-service on HIPAA.

 Some facilities, such as schools, will require you to observe the Family Educational Rights and Privacy Act (FERPA).